Infopisteprojekti/infopiste/documentation/documentation.md

 Whenever new content is pushed to the `main` branch, it takes a maximum of 15 minutes for the staging server to be updated.

+## Running the application in development mode

+Development mode allows the application to be developed while running the containers.

+Run the application in development mode with command:

+`docker compose -f docker-compose.dev.yaml up -d`

+The frontend can then be accessed at `http://localhost:5173`.

+Shut down the application with command:

+`docker compose down`

+Delete volumes with command:

+`docker compose down -v`

 ## Structure and technologies used

 The frontend and backend are separated into different directories, `root/frontend/` and `root/backend/`.
 Additionally, the backend includes the `database` directory.